-

 self-help books

-A key component of therapy is self-help.
-I often say, “I can give you the skills and tools to be independent, but they won’t matter unless you use them.
-You see your therapist for one hour a week; the real work happens outside of that time.”
-Here is a list of self-help books I recommend in sessions to help you understand your experiences.
+A key aspect of therapy is self-help.
+I often tell my clients, “I can provide you with the skills and tools to become more independent, but they won't be effective unless you actively apply them.
+While you see your therapist for just one hour each week, the real work takes place in the time between sessions.”
+With that in mind, here is a list of self-help books that I frequently recommend.
+These books can help you better understand your experiences and provide practical insights as you continue your personal growth journey.

 How to Carry What Can’t Be Fixed, Megan Devine